-The focus of the Pathogen Plan is the SJR tributaries within the SUA that are classified as impaired due to the presence of fecal indicator bacteria.
-The City and County developed a Pathogen Plan in accordance with Provision D.18.b of the 2002 Permit, which required the Permittees to identify, monitor, and mitigate the controllable sources of bacteria.
+The Pathogen Plan focuses on the urban waterbodies within the SUA that are classified as impaired due to the presence of fecal indicator bacteria.
+The Permittees developed a Pathogen Plan in accordance with Provision D.18.b of the 2002 Permit, which required the Permittees to identify, monitor, and mitigate the controllable sources of bacteria.
 The Pathogen Plan was designed to accomplish these goals and satisfy permit requirements through the following components: